bitcoinwords/bitcoinwords.github.io/_posts/2020-06-08-mining-for-the-streets.md

 ![dusty miner](/assets/images/2020/m6/d7.png){: .align-center}

-<i><u>**Whatsminer and Antminer may not be compatible, so be sure to check on your miner's specifications before ordering**</u></i>.
+<u>**_Whatsminer and Antminer may not be compatible, so be sure to check on your miner's specifications before ordering_**</u>.
 Usually either be 120mm or 140mm, but check each miner before ordering.
 Flexible ducting can be picked up or ordered for around $10-20 online or at Wal-Mart, takes nothing more than a screwdriver to mount it all, *mounts right on the miner using existing screws and holes, no scary drilling or extra parts to worry over*.

 Depending on your situation, you may need to go even a step further.
 Might want to keep your miner(s) "on ice" to try and keep sound low and the spouse happiest.
 Insert the cooler as a possible sound barrier.